Denison Wills & Estates Lawyer

 When a client sits down with an attorney, the first step is to simply define assets and beneficiaries.
 People may have more assets than they realize.
 Everything from their cash to every item they own is an asset.
 Those need to be listed out and their beneficiary needs to be designated.
 If a person has certain desires for how their funeral and burial are to be conducted, that can be put in writing during the estate planning process.

 Clients with minor children must do some serious thinking about who will take care of the kids in the event the parents should pass on.
-If guardianship is not addressed in the estate planning process, the state of Texas will have to make decisions.
 The state may choose a sibling or relative that the parent might not have wanted to raise orphaned children.
 The state may choose to put the kids into the foster care system.
-These outcomes can be avoided with the designation of legal guardianship.

 As part of drafting a will, the client will choose an executor.
 This is the person who will handle the legal mechanisms required to get bequeathed assets to the appropriate beneficiary.